We cultivate, connect, and celebrate U.S. Presidential Scholars – past, present and future.

 Nadia Wolff is a 2016 YoungArts Winner in Design Arts and Visual Arts & U.S. Presidential Scholar in the Arts.

-Sharon Otterman has been a New York Times reporter since 2008, primarily covering education, religion and breaking news for the Metro desk.
+Sharon Otterman has been a reporter for The New York Times since 2008, primarily covering education, religion and breaking news for the Metro desk.

 Kathy Qian is the co-founder of Code for Democracy and recipient of the 2018 Seed Grant.